 Well, if you’re still stuck in the 20th century where power tools like angle grinders aren’t yet the tool of choice, you could leisurely stroll over to the nearest tool shop in your horse and cart and begrudgingly reach for what is known as a “hacksaw”.

 Now, if that doesn’t sound like your glass of Jack Daniels, you could always join the rest of society in the 21st century and make use of an angle grinder for all your future metalworking jobs.

 So here’s my compelling case for why you should use an angle grinder for cutting metal like; rebar, angle iron, sheet metal, and just about anything else.

 But, whether you use a corded angle grinder or cordless grinder is really irrelevant as either will cut through metal.
 What you do want to ponder is the size and cutting capacity of the grinder.
 The most common angle grinder adopted seems to be the 4-1/2 inch model.

 Although if you’re going the cordless route, don’t go for anything less than an angle grinder utilizing a brushless motor with a 20V Lithium-Ion battery.
 Cordless grinders are mostly all 4-1/2 inches in terms of capacity and can handle anything from mild metal or steel fabrication, concrete restoration, and or copper pipework.

-Apart from all that, a good angle grinder comprises a spinner washer, comfortable handle, and a protective blade or disc cover.
+Apart from all that, a good angle grinder comprises a spinner washer, a comfortable handle, and a protective blade or disc cover.
 I know, all that sounds nice, but how exactly can you use angle grinders to cut metal?
 Well, maybe because it can achieve up to 15,000 rotations per minute.

 That’s honestly a hell of a lot of force generated by a hand-held power tool.
 But is it enough to constructively cut cast iron pipe with an angle grinder, and or thick metal/steel?
 Let’s find out.

 Now that we’ve established the concept of an angle grinder for metalwork, it’s time to move on and see what exactly is the best method for chopping metal with a grinder.